-Eric's Clause repurposes employee leave periods as opportunities to volunteer with environmental organisation by integrating climate-conscious employer-employee obligations into employment contracts.
+Eric's Clause repurposes employee leave periods as opportunities to volunteer with environmental organisations by integrating climate-conscious employer-employee obligations into employment contracts.

 Why use this?